 Supervisors should give all eligible employees the opportunity to know about the ability to telecommute.
 However, as a supervisor there is much to consider before discussing a telecommuting arrangement with an employee.
 Supervisors need to consider the feasibility of the individual in a particular position telecommuting.
 The telecommuting guidelines can serve as tool for managers wishing to explore telecommuting arrangements with their staff.

-If a supervisor decides to pursue a telecommuting arrangement with a staff member, he or she needs to review performance standards and expectations for working in an alternate location.
-Additionally, the supervisors needs to discuss with the employee how work is to be completed and reviewed as well how communication will occur between the employee and his or her supervisor and coworkers.
+If a supervisor decides to pursue a telecommuting arrangement with a staff member, he or she needs to review performance standards and expectations for working in an alternate location, and a telecommuting agreement form must be completed.
+Additionally, the supervisor needs to discuss with the employee how work is to be completed and reviewed as well as how communication will occur between the employee and his or her supervisor and coworkers.